Christanne Coffey, MD

 - John Muir

 Practicing effective emergency medicine outside the convenience of the modern hospital can prove challenging.
 Wilderness Medicine is a growing field that is increasingly recognized within emergency medicine, as well as by professionals and enthusiasts in outdoor recreation, humanitarian and disaster relief, military medicine, scientific research and exploration.
 In the United States emergency departments are well-equipped with the core resources (facilities, equipment, staffing, consultants) needed to diagnose, treat and, if needed, stabilize patients until a higher level of care is available.
 It is incumbent to have physicians trained to meet the unique challenges and emergencies that arise in diverse environmental conditions far from definitive medical care.
-There are currently only 15 Wilderness Medicine Fellowships in the United States.
+There are currently less than 20 Wilderness Medicine Fellowships in the United States.

 The UCSD Wilderness Medicine Fellowship is a unique and comprehensive fellowship program which aims to provide clinicians with the critical thinking, applied hands-on training experience and improvisation skills necessary to deliver high-quality care in the world's most austere environments with varying resources and limited access to health care.